hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 * Connect to your Raspberry Pi [using CyberDuck](#using-cyberduck).
 * Go to `/home/pi/RetroPie/roms/`
 * Look for the emulator's folder corresponding to your ROM and copy it there.
-* Reboot the Raspberry Pi.
-Type:
+* Now type:

 ```
 sudo reboot
 ```

+* This will reboot the Raspberry Pi.

 ## Credits